-Government expenditure, based on banking transaction, increased marginally by 0.1 percent to NPR 1067.67 billion in FY2018/19.
-In 2017/18, such expenditure had risen substantially by 30.7 percent.
+Figure 1.6: Growth Rate of Government Expenditure and Revenue had risen substantially by 30.7 percent.
 During the review year, recurrent expenditure increased by 2.7 percent to NPR 712.31 billion compared to a growth of 35 percent in the preceding year.
 Such expenditure outturn stood at 84.25percent of the initial budget estimate.